 Both the cloud-based and on-premises options work well with SIP-based phones and can be connected with analog phones through VoIP gateways.
 There’s no need to worry about your existing inventory of Panasonic phones and you can break free from vendor lock-in and include more phone brands in your portfolio.

 3. Unified Communications for More Unlocked Potential

 Unified communications is where the future lies.
 At Yeastar, we develop Linkus UC Clients, incorporated with our on-premises and cloud-based PBX systems, to deliver a solid unified communications solution.

 With Linkus UC Clients available on Microsoft Windows, macOS, iOS, and Android, all the features of a desk phone can be realized through users’ mobile devices and desktops.
 Better yet, it allows your customers to easily access a comprehensive suite of calling, conference, voicemail, presence, enterprise contacts, collaboration from a single interface using mobile phones, desktops, and web browsers.
+The Linkus Web Client also allows for integrated video conferencing.
 Prime for the future hybrid working trend, Linkus makes the office wherever your customers need it to be and enables a flexible yet versatile way of business communications.

 Evaluation Guide: Explore What Yeastar Has to Offer